Giles-Turnbull/Bright-Network-Internship-Experience/README.md

 It should then identify which obstacles should be removed in order for the vehicle to reach it's destination.

 The algorithm should suggest the least amount of obstacles using the format [(x1, y1), (x2, y2),...] in order for your vehicle to reach its destination.

+<h1>My solution</h1>

+In this program I have implemented a version of the A* pathfinding algorithm to a 2D grid comprised of nodes.
+The addition I made for handling obstacles was to create a bias system where it prioritises any path without an obstacle.
+If the path is not an option without going over one or more obstacles, the most optimal path with least number of obstacles moved is chosen.